nf-core/website/sites/docs/src/content/docs/usage/Getting_started/configuration.md

 }
 ```

-And supply this in your pipeline run command with `-c <custom>.conf`.
+And supply this in your pipeline run command with `-c <custom>.config`.
 Then, during a pipeline run, if for example a job exceeds the default memory request, it will be retried increasing the memory each time until either the job completes, or until it reaches a request of `256.GB`.

 Therefore, these parameters only act as a _cap_, to prevent Nextflow submitting a single job requesting resources more than what is possible on your system and requests getting out of hand.